Katikistan/Notes/3. semester/CompSys/OS and Data representation.md

 bin() #convert hex or dec to binary
 0b1 # binary number
 0x10 # hex number
-# to convert hex to dec simply type 0x10 it will then be converted to dec
+ARC# to convert hex to dec simply type 0x10 it will then be converted to dec

 import numpy as np
 np.log2(7) # using log 2 in python